surendhar-bioinformatics/JUMPt/README.md

 3. oncentration of soluble Lys is conserved, the Lys that is absorbed from the food excreted by degradation pathways.

 # Software Requirements
-The program is written by a combination of Python3 and MATLAB.
+The program is written in Python3 and MATLAB language.
 It should run on every system with Python3 with required modules loaded and MATLAB R2017 and above.
 The minimum required Perl version should be Perl 5.8 or better.

 Python modules are needed: